materialsvirtuallab/megnet/README.md

 ![](./resources/model_diagram.png)
 <div align='center'><strong>Figure 1.
 The graph network update function.</strong></div>

-The `MEGNet` model implemented two major components: one is the `graph network` layer and the other is the `set2set` layer.
+The `MEGNet` model implemented two major components: one is the `graph network` layer and the other is the `set2set` layer[2].
 The layers are based on `keras` API and is thus compatible with other keras modules.

 Different crystals/molecules have different number of atoms.
 Therefore it is impossible to use data batches without padding the structures to make them uniform in atom number.